 The first line of flight I want to focus on is Preciado’s use and comparison of himself to the ape “Red Peter” from Franz Kafka’s “A Report to an Academy” (Preciado 2021).
 At the beginning of the speech, Preciado introduces himself and his position by drawing an analogy between himself and Red Peter, who in Kafka’s text is an ape who was captured on a hunting expedition of the firm Hagenbeck in the Gold Coast in the early 20th century.
 Red Peter, who is speaking in front of an academy of scientists, reports of how he was captured, transported to Europe in a cage on a steamship and was trained to perform in music halls before later joining human society after learning to drink alcohol and speak (Kafka 2001).
 He does not present this process as one of evolution or emancipation from his ape-nature though, but simply as something he had to do if he didn’t want to die in the cage, literal and figurative, that he had been put in solely by being an ape in human society.
 To survive, to find “a way out”, he reports of how he had to accept the ‘cage’ of human subjectivity.
 The text is a critique of colonial European humanism and its rigid taxonomies of human-animal, normal-abnormal.
 Preciado goes on to say: “Just as Red Peter addressed himself to the scientists, so today I address myself to you, the academicians of psychoanalysis, from my ‘cage’ as a trans man.”
 (Preciado 2021: 18), connecting his situation with that of the ape that learned to speak.
 This comparison, which is further explored in the speech, presents an intense line of flight towards the intersections of speciesism, colonial heteronormativity and transphobia.
 By comparing himself to Red Peter (thereby claiming to be closer to him than to the human psychoanalysts present), Preciado crosses one of the fundamental borders of the ‘human’: the border between ‘human’ and ‘animal’, between ‘culture’ and ‘nature’ (Dell'Aversano 2019).
 He thereby not only transgresses and critiques the gender binary, but also the nature-culture binary/divide (which I have discussed as an intensely anti-intersectional concept in a previous text (see Enby 2024)).

 Both Preciado and Red Peter had to learn the language of their oppressors, the language of the colonial capitalist patriarchy to be able to survive and speak out.
-Preciado had to learn how to speak (close to) ‘correctly’ and ‘objectively’ about gender and sexuality, i. e. like evidently white heterosexual middle-class men like Freud and Lacan, to not be labelled irrevocably mentally ill and refused any right to be taken seriously by his audience or to speak in front of them in the first place.
+Preciado had to learn how to speak (close to) ‘correctly’ and ‘objectively’ about gender and sexuality, i. e. like evidently white heterosexual middle-class men like Freud and Lacan, so as to not be labelled irrevocably mentally ill and refused any right to be taken seriously by his audience or to speak in front of them in the first place.
 Red Peter had to learn to speak in a human language at all in order to not be dismissed as ‘simply’ an animal, incapable of (human) ‘reason’ and therefore unable to report of his experiences to an academy of scientists.
 Both of their bodies, non-human and non-binary/trans* are not given the right to create a discourse and knowledge about themselves if they do not conform to the rules of normative human society, science and medicine.
 Here, an important difference in how trans* human animals and non-human animals are characterized as incapable of ‘reason’ arises.
 The exclusion of trans* human animals from the construct of ‘reason’ is justified by claiming them to be various levels and kinds of mentally ill based on an inability (or more aptly from a trans* perspective, an unwillingness) to perform heteronormative and gender binary conceptions of human existence.
 But the labels of ‘mental illness’, ‘gender identity disorder’, ‘gender dysphoria’ etc. still imply a capacity for ‘reason’ that is missing in a particular trans* body.
 In seeming contrast, non-human animals are not labelled as ‘mentally ill’, instead in most cases it is simply (and falsely) asserted that non-human animals have no capacities for ‘reason’ at all and can therefore not be ‘mentally ill’ either.
 This assertion holds up as little as the assertion of trans* people being ‘mentally ill’.
 Both reveal deep-seeded speciesism and transphobia, where the human (ostensibly cis, and preferably heteronormatively so) is the sole entity with access to the highest level of existence: ‘reason’.
 That all of this is only possible with extremely narrow and exclusionary definitions of concepts such as ‘reason’ and ‘intelligence’ is made evident in the case of non-human animals by Dell’Aversano when she states: “Everything that we can do and animals cannot is considered evidence of complex cognition; everything animals can do that we cannot is considered an “instinct”, having nothing whatsoever to do with intelligence, even though it should be clear even to a human […] that surviving in an environment as complex and as challenging as that in which most animals thrive in the wild, with no police to scare off potential murders and no supermarkets to shop for food, requires considerably more intelligence than is needed to vegetate in front of a TV set.”
 (Dell'Aversano 2019: 29).
 In addition, this difference is not ontological, as it is presented in speciesist discourse.
 It is not one of kind, but of scale.
 This is made more evident by the fact that the effects of this difference manifest themselves as intensities of oppression and erasure, and not as oppression and non-oppression.
 Trans* people are permitted/forced onto a narrow path towards ‘reason’ and ‘health’, the one prescribed by normative medicine, and those who refuse “were [and to extents still are] persecuted by the police and the judicial system as potentially criminal, and […] they were [and to extents still are] pathologized by the psychiatric and psychoanalytical framework, locked in psychiatric prisons, raped in order to prove their true ‘femininity’ or ‘masculinity’, subjected to lobotomies, hormone therapy, electro-convulsive therapy or the so-called ‘analytical cure’” (Preciado 2021: 59).
 What is missing from this list (which does not mean it doesn’t happen, only that it is somewhat less common), is murder.
 Which non-human animals, especially those who are not within the narrow paths of ‘conservation’, ‘nature reservations’ and ‘national parks’ prescribed by human governments, are subjected to continuously on a massive global scale for the sake of human consumption of their flesh and other bodily products.
 Again, the differences are in the realms of scale, not of kind.
 The bodies of non-human animals, from ‘livestock’ to speaking apes called Red Peter, are colonies.
 Just like Preciado describes the trans body in relation to heteronormativity: “The trans body is a colony. […] The trans body is […] a place of mining and extermination of life. […] Our organs are the oil that the normative sexual machine requires in order to function.
 Everywhere, the trans body is hated, and, at the same time, fantasized, desired, consumed.”
 (Preciado 2021: 37).

 What is the basis for the process of animalization?
 A one-word answer is dehumanization.
 The social psychologist Philip Zimbardo identifies dehumanization as “One of the worst things that we can do to our fellow human beings, […] render them worthless by exercising the psychological process of dehumanization.”
 (Zimbardo 2007: 222).
 He goes on to state that “Dehumanization takes away the humanity of the potential victims, rendering them as animallike, or as nothing.”
 (Zimbardo 2007: 295).
 It is here that it becomes clear that animalization is the basis for dehumanization, and vice-versa.
 The constant and systematic cruelty towards non-human animals, which is accepted and encouraged by our intensely speciesist societies, provides a consistent normalization and practice of violence towards other beings that forms the basis for the treatment of ‘animalized’ and ‘dehumanized’ people (Dell'Aversano 2019).
 Zimbardo sums it up as follows: “A final point on the consequences of adopting a dehumanized conception of selected others is the unthinkable things we are willing to do to them once they are officially declared different and undesirable.”
 (Zimbardo 2007: 313).
 As valuable as these insights are, it’s at this point (as well as the previous Zimbardo quote), as Dell’Aversano (2019) points out, that Zimbardo’s speciesism becomes clear.
 She elaborates: “But of course the point is precisely that these things are not at all “unthinkable”, because they are routinely done to nonhuman animals, which are used as practice targets for the “dehumanization” of human victims.
 This key point completely escapes Zimbardo who, from his speciesist perspective, is unable to fathom the real meaning of his own evidence.”
 (Dell'Aversano 2019: 31).
 Similarly, his description of dehumanized victims being rendered as animallike, therefore as nothing completely ignores the reality that animals are as far from nothing as is nonhumanly and humanly possible.
 Here we see the definition and use of ‘animalization’ that I interpret from Preciado’s speech: a human-made process that has very little to do with the realities and complexities of animal existence, but all the more to do with the ability to justify heteronormative, racist, ableist, classist etc. violence on the basis of speciesism.